Merchants of death

-Merchants of death is a pejorative directed at the arms industry and also often at international bankers.
-It originated in the Great Depression.
-This theory claimed that an international munitions industry conspired to control the fate of nations via improper influence over government officials.
-The purpose of this supposed conspiracy was to extract profits from human death.
-During peacetime, the conspirators would stir up antagonism and war between nations so that they could then arm the combatants and line their pockets with the proceeds.
-The phrase is a forerunner of the military-industrial complex concept that became popular during the Vietnam War.
+Merchants of death is a pejorative term that refers primarily to the arms industry, and sometimes to international bankers.
+The term originated during the Great Depression, following the devastation of World War I, and arose from the belief that the international munitions industry had conspired to control the fate of nations via improper influence over government officials.
+The purpose of this alleged conspiracy was said to be the extraction of business profits from human death.
+During peacetime, the conspirators allegedly would stir up antagonism and war between nations so that they could then arm the combatants and line their pockets with the proceeds.

 Usage

-Merchants of death is considered a derogatory term by scholars.
-Anti-war activists who use the phrase likewise describe it as a pejorative.
-It has been described as ugly in spirit and slanderous.
-In addition to its use as a derogatory term, merchants of death refers to a conspiracy theory claiming that war is caused by artificial conflicts stirred up by arms makers and bankers for their own profit.
+Merchants of death is generally considered a derogatory term by scholars.

+Some anti-war activists who use the term acknowledge that it is considered pejorative.

+In addition to its use as a derogatory term, "merchants of death" also refers to a conspiracy theory which asserts that war is caused by artificial conflicts stirred up by arms makers and bankers for their own profit.
 The first use of the term occurred during the Great Depression and it quickly achieved popularity during the lead-up to WWII.

 A very comforting myth has evolved through the years to account for mankind's penchant for self-destruction.
 War can be blamed squarely on two elements of society that are limited in number, highly visible, and unloved—the munitions makers and their associates, the international bankers.
 These devils have come to be known collectively as "merchants of death," although the term is quite often applied to the munitions makers alone.